lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 [edi-pi](https://github.com/lueschem/edi-pi) will also come with a proper setup according to the above checklist.

 Do you know additional traps that would be worth mentioning here?
-I would really appreciate your input!
+I will really appreciate your input!